 Encourage children to try out each other's games.
 Always challenge statements such as 'That's a girl's game!' or 'That's a boy colour!'
 The key message is that no game or colour or activity is a boy's or girl's game/colour/activity.
 Everyone can do everything!

-c.
-Blind Spot.
-Children may think they are outside of adult hearing range and sometimes will use this opportunity to behave inappropriately.
 When supervising the playground be as vigilant as possible.
 Ensure that supervising staff are spread out to adequately observe all areas.

 In policies and programmes